Neural Operators for Forward and Inverse Potential-Density Mappings in Classical Density Functional Theory: Numerical Results

 \subsection{Neural scaling law analysis}

 To better understand the dependence of model performance on key training parameters, we analyzed the mean squared error (\acrshort{MSE}) loss using the Chinchilla scaling law.
-This empirical law was originally developed by researchers at OpenAI and Google.\cite{kaplan2020scalinglawsneurallanguage, Bahri_2024} It offers a unified framework for assessing the performance of various \acrshort{ML} models.
+This empirical law was originally developed by researchers at OpenAI and Google\cite{kaplan2020scalinglawsneurallanguage, Bahri_2024} to describe the training of LLMs with respect to their model size and number of training tokens.
+It offers a unified framework for assessing the performance of various \acrshort{ML} models.
 While the Chinchilla scaling law has been successfully applied to tasks such as transfer learning and neural machine translation, to our knowledge, this approach has not yet been extended to \acrshort{ML} models in physical problems including \acrshort{DFT}.

-The Chinchilla scaling law describes the log-transformed regression loss, $\log(\text{MSE})$, which is proportional to \acrfull{GNLL} with constant error, as a power-law function of model size ($\msize$) and training dataset size ($\nsample$):
+The Chinchilla scaling law describes the \acrfull{NLL} of classification problems and the log-transformed regression loss, $\log(\text{MSE})$, which is proportional to \acrfull{GNLL} with constant error, as a power-law function of model size (\glssymbol{msize}) and training dataset size (\glssymbol{nsample}):

-where $A$, $B$, $\alpha$, and $\beta$ are positive-valued scaling parameters to be inferred from data, and $\mathcal{L}_{\infty}$ represents the irreducible loss—i.e., the theoretical minimum loss achievable by an ideal model trained on an infinite dataset with infinite model capacity.
+where $A$, $B$, $\alpha$, and $\beta$ are positive-valued scaling parameters to be inferred from data, and \glssymbol{ideal_Loss_model} represents the irreducible loss—i.e., the theoretical minimum loss achievable by an ideal model trained on an infinite dataset with infinite model capacity.
 This asymptotic limit serves as a fundamental measure of the generalization capability intrinsic to the class of \acrshort{ML} models under consideration, particularly in the extrapolation regime where both data and model resources are abundant.

 A complementary quantity of interest in this analysis is the total training cost ($\comcost$), given by